prakshh/mern-ecommerce-app/README.md

-# The Lama Shop
+# SHOPPERS STOP.

 ### [Live Demo](https://mern-ecommerce-prakshh.netlify.app/)

-An ecommerce platform made with React, Redux, Stripe, Email Js, Material Ui for the frontend and Node Js, Express, MongoDb, JWT for the backend.
+An ecommerce platform made with React, Redux, Stripe, Material Ui for the frontend and Node Js, Express, MongoDb, JWT for the backend.

 ## App Features
 - This ecommerce store is buit using React, Redux, Styled components, Material UI.